oneapi-src/oneDNN/doc/cpu_programming.md

 ~~~

 Users are also able to specify the output(s) of the graph through `End` op.
-Below code is used to specify the output of `Convolution` and `ReLU` op are also
+Below code is used to specify the outputs of `Convolution` and `ReLU` ops, which
-the outputs of the whole graph.
+are also the outputs of the whole graph.

 ~~~cpp
 op end_0 {4, op::kind::End, {conv_dst_lt}, {}, "end_0"};